-As part of the review and enhancement of the LTI for 2023, the group has introduced a minimum shareholding requirement (MSR) policy for senior executives in the group.
+As part of the review, the group has introduced a minimum shareholding requirement (MSR) policy for senior executives in the group.

-The purpose of the MSR is to encourage executives to hold Clicks Group shares to create a focus on ownership, reinforce the alignment between executive and shareholder interests, and engender a culture of long-term commitment to the group.
+The purpose of the MSR is to encourage executives to hold Clicks Group shares to create a focus on ownership, reinforce the alignment between executive and shareholder interests and engender a culture of long-term commitment to the group.